chid/Daily-Weather/README.md

 ## Configuring

 You will need to input your lat/longitude and also some email account's password to use gmail's SMTP server (or change it yourself if you like)

+## DISCLAIMER

+Do whatever you like with this, I wrote it for myself.
+So it was just a very quick job of sticking together two scripts.
+Happy to take pull or feature requests